 It also enhances other flavors, as if it somehow has the ability to unlock unused flavor receptors in your tongue.
 Food undoubtedly tastes better with MSG.

 So far, so good.
 MSG has gotten a bad reputation, with people blaming it for any number of physical symptoms.
-The latest studies, however, suggest that it's harmless.
+However, a close look at the research behind MSG's effects on the body in a culinary context reveals very little evidence behind those claims.

 The point here isn't to say that MSG is good or bad, but merely to say that you ought to at least be aware of when you're adding it.
 For instance, anytime you use products like Accent, as well as many other seasoning salts, bouillon cubes, and packaged spice and gravy mixes.